cblanken/cblanken.github.io/content/articles/OverTheWireNatas.md

 `passthru` is being used to execute the `grep` command on a file called `dictionary.txt`.
 Download that file and see what it contains.
 As you might have suspected, it's a list of words, and it's sorted alphabetically.
 A quick scan of the file doesn't reveal any unusual entries.
-There are a few with diacritics and accent marks, but that is it.
+There are a few words with diacritics, but that is it.

 Instead let's focus on `$key`.
 It's being passed directly into the `passthru` function without any sanitization, essentially giving us complete control over